A Review of a Vintage Monolux Refractor Telescope

 targets.
 But I was a bit dubious about what besides the moon and planets one

 could see with a small refractor.
-You can certainly buy nice 60mm refractor
+Yet you can even buy a 60mm refractor

-But I'd never used my littl 50mm telescope for star objects, and wasn't
+I'd never used my little 50mm telescope for star objects, and wasn't sure it

-60mm refractor for myself.
 I went for the used telescope route.
-I was thrilled when an
+I was thrilled when an egroup member

-egroup member graciously donated an abandoned, vintage 60mm Monolux of 700mm
+graciously donated an abandoned, vintage 60mm Monolux of 700mm focal length

-focal length (f/11.7) to my cause, so that I could use precisely the size
+(f/11.7) to my cause, so that I could use precisely the size instrument that

 The telescope in received condition

 As you can see in the image above, the old Japanese made instrument had seen